ZhongYingkc/newest/content/publication/preprint/index.md

 publication: In *2024 IEEE International Conference on Multimedia and Expo (ICME)*
 publication_short: ""

-abstract: This paper investigates the relationship between cybersickness and postural behavior, by analyzing the surface electromyography (sEMG) signals and hand movement videos.
-We conducted a user study to build the sEMG-video Cybersickness Benchmark Dataset (sEMG-CBD) and employed statistical analysis to summarize the regular pattern of participants’ dizziness status under VR experiences.
-The results indicate that the fluctuations of cybersickness correlate positively with the extent of forearm sEMG signals and hand movements.
+abstract: ''

 # Summary.
 An optional shortened abstract.
-summary:  This paper investigates the relationship between cybersickness and postural behavior, by analyzing the surface electromyography (sEMG) signals and hand movement videos.
+summary:  This paper investigates the relationship between cybersickness and postural behavior.

 tags:
 - [User Experience]